 The Rubicon Trail Foundation has taught and licensed over 700 users since 2009.
 John and Barbara Arenz are the instructors.
 We typically have 2 full Saturday's for instruction.
 Saturday #1 includes all day instruction with Barbara Arenz that prepares you for passing your Ham License.
 Saturday #2 follows where you can take your Ham Radio license exam and then John Arenz will teach for the rest of the day how to use your radio and practical applications on the Rubicon, including how to talk to a medical helicopter in an emergency.
 Contact John Arenz to get information on any future classes.

-The Rubicon Trail Foundation will be adding a GMRS (General Mobile Radio Service) repeater on the Rubicon Trail to facilitate in-trail communication in 2022.
+The Rubicon Trail Foundation has installed in 2022 a GMRS (General Mobile Radio Service) repeater on the Rubicon Trail to facilitate in-trail communication.
 It is important that users read about the repeater to fully understand the use cases and rules.

 What is GMRS?